Film review: Pacific Rim (2013), directed by Guillermo del Toro

 If you’re keeping score, yes, the plot holes are so many you could drive a Kaiju through them.

 The only redeeming feature in this mess is Ron Perlman, and he’s not even in it much.
 His character is outlandish and really funny.
 Which is just as well, because the rest of the film isn’t.
 The bit with the Archimedes Cradle is an example of something that’s meant to cause a giggle, but falls short.

 Oh yeah, but the CGI is well done, and the little girl who plays young Mako is amazing.
 (Yes, for reals!
 Best piece of acting in the entire film!)

 The TV adverts use quoted words like “BREATHTAKING” and “EPIC”, which I guess were taken entirely out of context, sort of like you could take “pleasantly surprised” or “really funny” from what I’ve written above.
 If you’re calling it “EPIC”, it’s only because you’ve ignored the word that comes after, i.e. “FAIL”.

 Pacific Rim is not good.
 I can’t say I’m disappointed, because I expected it to be Transformers vs Godzilla, and therefore fully expected it to be a film I wouldn’t particularly enjoy.
 However, I admit that I don’t much enjoy Transformers, so this isn’t my kind of film anyway, but even a man who grew up with the Transformers franchise and likes these kind of films (he was the one who picked it, if you hadn’t guessed) concludes that the film was not just a disappointment but also complete rubbish … well … something’s not right, despite Guillermo del Toro’s filmography.

-I’d give it a 1.5, the Squeeze gave it 2.5, so let’s call it a 2 out of 5 bulldogs and hope it’s a box office flop so they won’t bother doing a sequel.
+I’d give it a 1.5, Mr T gave it 2.5, so let’s call it a 2 out of 5 bulldogs and hope it’s a box office flop so they won’t bother doing a sequel.